easyuc/EasyUC/smc/README.md

 architecture is sound.
 But there is much work to be done before the method can scale-up to realistic protocols.
 Most importantly:

-* It involved heavy use of manual symbolic program evaluation, guided by case analysis.
+* Proving relations between structurally dissimilar programs involved heavy use of manual symbolic program evaluation, guided by case analysis.
 There is a pressing need for better EasyCrypt support for symbolic evaluation.

 * We need to generalize from proving a single instance of the UC composition theorem to either proving this theorem in EasyCrypt's